oena/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- AI/ML/Statistics applied to Health Policy Problems
+- AI/ML/Statistics methods development for health policy issues
+- Medicare Advantage payment models
 - Algorithm deployment and evaluation
-- Improving equity in & access to academia

 # Education to show in About widget
 education: